-The objective of Deliverable 2.1 is to provide the first complete design of the main components devoted to improving the users' privacy.
+The objective of Deliverable 2.2 is to provide the final design of the main components devoted to improving the users' privacy, as well as presenting the initial implementation of these modules.
 These tools are part of the PIMCity PIMS Development Kit (PDK), basic and generic components that offer fundamental functionalities for PIMS.
-These modules aim at empowering the users to control how their data are stored, processed, shared, and for which purposes.
-In this deliverable, we describe the overall design of these modules, providing the overall functioning architecture, motivating the technical choices and describing how they are accessed by users or other system modules (i.e., the interfaces).
+These modules aim at empowering the users to control how their data is stored, processed, shared, and for which purposes.
+In this deliverable, we describe the overall and final design of these modules, providing the overall functioning architecture, motivating the technical choices and describing how they are accessed by users or other system modules (i.e., the interfaces).
+Moreover, we describe in details the module APIs and provide instructions for configuring and using the PDK modules.
 Here, we do not describe in detail how these modules integrate together or the overall PIMCity ecosystem, being these topics out of the scope of the deliverable.